-- Long history - Different approaches to the mathematical treatment, (needed for rigorous treatment of different configurations) - Many applications (plasmas, accelerators, wind waves, bio-physics, ...) - Very important for hadron accelerators, but should be used with care ... - It works!
+- Long history, heavily debated (still) - Different approaches to the mathematical treatment, (needed for rigorous treatment of different configurations) - Many applications (plasmas, accelerators, wind waves, bio-physics, astrophysics, ...) - Very important for hadron accelerators, but should be used with care ... - It works!
 It is not a mystery!